abhiaug87/PersonalDevelopment/PersonalDevelopment/README.md

 G. Troubleshooting:

-If the webdriver does not start for some reason, delete the .exe file from your 'Temp' folder & paste the .exe file again from another folder.
+- If the webdriver does not start for some reason, delete the .exe file from your 'Temp' folder & paste the .exe file again from another folder.
 Then run the test again.
+- Restart the machine.
+Then open the project, clean the solution & run the tests again.